happo/happo.io/README.md

 run.
 Happo works by running twice.
 Once to create a baseline, and a second time to compare against this baseline.

-Since a lot of projects these days follow a pull-request model using Github, Happo provides ready-made scripts that you can run in CI:
+Since a lot of projects these days follow a pull-request model using GitHub, Happo provides ready-made scripts that you can run in CI:

 - `happo-ci-travis` - a script designed to be run in a Travis environment.